magento/devdocs/guides/v2.0/install-gde/trouble/php/tshoot_session.md

 ### Solution:

-This happens when your `session.save_handler` PHP parameter is set to some another session storage tha `files` (for example, `redis`, `memcached`, and so on).
+This happens when your `session.save_handler` PHP parameter is set to some another session storage than `files` (for example, `redis`, `memcached`, and so on).
 This is a known issue we're working to resolve.

 Until a fix is available, as a workaround you can make changes to `php.ini` discussed in the following sections.